NatLibFi/NDL-VuFind2-Vagrant/README.md

   - Blank page or errors: adjust VuFind config(s), reload browser page.
 See also [Troubleshooting](#troubleshooting).
 - No integrated responsive/mobile development tool but try the native open source <a href="https://responsively.app/#Features">Responsively App</a> (also on <a href="https://github.com/manojVivek/responsively-app">GitHub</a>).
 - If you don't install Solr & RecordManager at `vagrant up` startup you can add them to the already started virtual machine later by first setting their install options to true in _ubuntu.conf_ and then running consecutively<br>`vagrant ssh -c "bash /vagrant/scripts/ubuntu_solr.sh"`<br>`vagrant ssh -c "bash /vagrant/scripts/ubuntu_recman.sh"`
-  - This is quicker than `vagrant destroy` + `vagrant up` if building the VM from the ground up is not needed or prefered.
+  - This is quicker than `vagrant destroy` + `vagrant up` if building the VM from the ground up is not needed or preferred.

 _centos_:
 - `vagrant up centos`